 - Crumple zones.
 A crumple zone absorbs the energy of an impact and redirects its forces away from the car occupants.

 - Windshields and windows.
 Laminated windshields do not shatter and minimize glass injury to the front seat occupants.
 The other windows are made of tempered glass that does not shatter into sharp fragments.

 - Passenger survival space.
 The passenger space is surrounded by a cage of high strength materials.
 Anti-intrusion bars are also used to protect passengers from side impacts.

 - Steering column.
 The steering column is engineered to minimize the risk of driver impalement during an accident.
-The steering column is protected by a crumple zone and is collapsible.
+On most cars, the steering column is protected by a crumple zone and is collapsible.
 The steering wheel airbag also serves to protect the driver from the steering column.

 - Reinforced roof.
 The vehicle’s roof must have sufficient strength to prevent its collapse during a rollover.

 - Fire reduction.
 The gas tank is designed and placed in a safe location within the car frame so that it will not catch on fire or explode in a collision.